lukeedzo/mod_socialmedia/README.md

 ## About The Project

 The Social Media module is a Joomla extension designed to provide a responsive and customizable social media feed for a website.
 The module supports both Facebook and Instagram feeds, and allows the user to choose from various layouts, including default, masonry, widget, and carousel.
 The module features a range of configuration options that can be used to fine-tune the appearance and behavior of the feed, including the maximum number of items, media type, media layout, and access tokens.
 The module also includes a caching system for improving the performance of the website, as well as support for external CSS and JavaScript assets.

+> I wanted to let you know that my module is currently not compatible with Joomla 4.
+As you may be aware, Joomla 4 will be adopted in the near future, and I am working on making my module compatible with this new version.
+I apologize for any inconvenience this may cause and appreciate your patience as I work towards making my module fully functional with Joomla 4.
+In the meantime, I recommend using my module with Joomla 3 or earlier versions.

 ## Layouts demos